 Councillor John Levantis, Mid Suffolk District Council Vice Chairman.

-If you would like to invite either Chairman to an event, please contact the Civic Secretary:
+If you would like to contact either Chairman or invite them to an event, please contact:

 The charity supported by the Babergh District Council Chairman is The Chilton Club – Age UK Suffolk.

 The Club provides a vital service to local older people in Sudbury and the surrounding area who are experiencing the effects of dementia or memory problems.